marmelab/comfygure/docs/Usage.md

 [project]
 # Your project ID to identify your project, useful to debug
 projectId=1111111111-1111-1111-1111-1111111111111
-# Your credentials to access to the comfy server
+# Your credentials to access to the comfy origin server
 accessKey=XXXXXXXXXXXXXXXX
 secretToken=YYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY
 # The comfy server URI